dkalintsev/Pulse-vTM-CloudFormation/README.md

 > A very simple implementation of such system can be found in [UpdateClusterConfig.sh](https://github.com/dkalintsev/vADC-CloudFormation/blob/v1.1.2/Template/UpdateClusterConfig.sh) script (not a part of this template) that can run as a cron job from a separate EC2 instance to perform these two functions.

+> **Note 2:** when a vTM cluster is scaled down, a script that runs from a cron job on all vTMs will clean up the vTM nodes that have been terminated.
+This script relies on an internal mechanism that determines a "cluster leader", which is the vTM where the config clean-up will be performed.
+This internal mechanism, in turn, depends on vTM configuration - for it to work, there must be at least one Traffic IP Group, or a Service Discovery pool present.
+If neither of these exist in your vTM cluster's config, cluster clean-up on scale-down may not work.

 ### Integration with Pulse Services Director

 If `vTMUserData` contains a set of keys that instruct vTM instances to attempt self-registration with Pulse Services Director (SD), the following factors need to be considered: